Alternatives to Merchant Cash Advances for UK Businesses in 2026

 This article is part of our Merchant Cash Advances guide for UK businesses.

 Merchant cash advances have become a familiar funding option for UK retailers, hospitality businesses, and e-commerce sellers.
-Quick to access, requiring little more than card sales history, they have filled a genuine gap, particularly for businesses that found traditional bank lending too slow or too rigid.
+Quick to access, they have filled a genuine gap, particularly for businesses that found traditional bank lending too slow or too rigid.

 They are not the only option.
 And for many businesses, they are not even the best option.